 In a review of feedback from each stakeholder engagement session, a primary need was consistently identified: the need to improve coordination across the entire continuum of the homelessness service system.

 GOAL:

-The goal for Action 3 is to improve the overall functioning of the Coordinated Entry System (CES).
+Improve the overall functioning of the Coordinated Entry System (CES).

 A VARIETY OF STRATEGIES WILL BE IMPLEMENTED, INCLUDING: